dowdah/invoice_ocr/README.md

 ## Features
 - **Automated Text Recognition:** Utilizes OCR technology to automatically identify text on invoices, including but not limited to invoice numbers, dates, amounts, etc.
 - **Supports Various Invoice Formats:** Capable of processing different formats and layouts of invoices, including digital and paper invoices.
-- **Data Export:** Recognized data can be exported to CSV files or directly integrated into financial software.
+- **Data Export:** Recognized data can be exported to CSV or JSON files.
 - **User-friendly Interface:** An easy-to-use interface allows users to effortlessly upload and process invoices.

 ## Getting Started